Katrina AdamsChairman of the Board and President, United States Tennis Association

 Michelle WilliamsDean of the Faculty, Harvard T.H.
 Chan School of Public HealthBio

-Vonda Joy Wright, MD, MSDirector, Performance and Research Initiative for Masters Athletes
+Vonda Joy Wright, MD, MSDirector, Performance and Research Initiative for Master Athletes; Founding Director, Performance and Research Initiative for Masters Athletes (PRIMA); Medical Director of the UPMC Lemieux Sports Complex

 Vonda Wright is an orthopaedic surgeon and internationally recognized authority on active aging and mobility.
 She specializes in sports medicine and is one of only a few female orthopedic surgeons in the USA.
 Vonda is the founding director of the Performance and Research Initiative for Masters Athletes (PRIMA) and the Medical Director of the UPMC Lemieux Sports Complex.